librenms/librenms/doc/Extensions/Services.md

 ## Setup

+> Service checks is now distributed aware.
+If you run a distributed setup then you can now run `services-wrapper.py` in cron instead of `check-services.php` across all polling nodes.

 Firstly, install Nagios plugins however you would like, this could be via yum, apt-get or direct from source.

 Next, you need to enable the services within config.php with the following: